disha91100/Power-Platform-Admin-in-a-day/Administration-and-Governance/M05B-HOL-Dataverse-for-Teams.md

 ## Lab Scenario

-In this hands-on lab you will create a Power App in a team and see how to publish it to your team.
+In this hands-on lab, you will create a Power App in a team and see how to publish it to your team.
 You will also share with colleagues outside your team to see how broad distribution apps work.

 ## Lab Test Environment